Sucralose is over 600 times sweeter than sugar (1). And it has zero calories. But does this mean you should eat it?

 This means taking artificial sweeteners, like sucralose, may make you keep off from healthy and nutritious foods and consume more artificially flavored foods with no nutritious value.

 Sucralose can have another downside.
-Since you are taking something too sweet that has no calories, over time, you will tend to associate sweet foods with no calorific value.
+Since you are ingesting something too sweet that has no calories, over time, you will tend to associate sweet foods with no calorific value.
 You may take more sweets and pastries, thinking that they have no calories and are healthy.
 Which is, of course, a lie.

 Does this mean sucralose is bad?
 Not really.